 No!
 Buying a new crib with all the necessary certificates is a good start, but certainly not all you can do to keep your baby safe during sleeping.

-What can I do, to provide the safest crib for a baby?
+What can I do, to provide the safest crib for my baby?

 Assembling the crib: